veit/cookiecutter-namespace-template/CONTRIBUTING.rst

 #.
 The next step would be to run the test cases.
    ``cookiecutter-namespace-template`` uses ``pytest``.
-Before you run pytest you should ensure all dependancies are installed:
+Before you run pytest you should ensure all dependencies are installed:

    .. code-block:: bash